chrisyeh96/sustaingym/CONTRIBUTING.md

 ## Unit tests

 First, set your terminal directory to this repo's root directory.
-Next, make sure you have activated the appropriate conda environment for the SustainGym environment you want to test (e.g., `conda activate sustaingym_ev`).
+Next, make sure you have activated the appropriate conda environment for the SustainGym environment you want to test (_e.g._, `conda activate sustaingym_ev`).
 Finally, run the unit tests for the desired SustainGym environment:

 ```bash
 python -m unittest -v tests/test_evcharging.py